 Start Your Pregnancy Off Right

 The first trimester of pregnancy is filled with so many body changes and emotions that it can be tricky to navigate.
-Through the overwhelm of it all, it’s easy to not know where to start, or how to continue to support your changing body during this time.
+Though overwhelming, it’s easy to not know where to start, or how to continue to support your changing body during this time.
 So, here are five easy ways to ensure a healthy first trimester…

 1. Eat Well